 I know a lot of Asians hate monolids, but I don’t even notice eyelids so I don’t really care!

 And I don’t understand why people think Asians are trying to look Western.
 If you look online, most Asians say that they don’t get plastic surgery to look Western.posted almost 4 years ago

 i have single .. and short spiky lashes..but i am more than ok with them..never getting surgery done on my eyelids!posted almost 4 years ago

 Odd to see this today, as I was on Reddit earlier and noticed a young lady who was visiting their suicide watch subreddit.
 She got the surgery and her boyfriend found out when they were a few months into their relationship – he LOST IT!
 Poor girl gets yelled at about how fake she is and what not.
 He feels deceived and what not and I just don’t get it?!

 How could you be angry at someone who is correcting a problem, like saggy eyelids?
 It’s not like you changed your whole face, just the eyelids.
 It helps your vision for Pete’s sake.

 I could see certain people wishing someone were to stay true to their heritage and natural aspects of their image, but sometimes the procedure needs to be done.
-I’m all for it.posted 13 days ago
+I’m all for it.posted over 3 years ago

 I’m excited to read your essay!
 My mother had single eyelids and went through surgery so she could have double eyelids.
-I honestly don’t think it makes a big of a difference (she looks almost the same to me), so I’m not sure single/double eyelids have any effect on your appearance.posted 9 days ago
+I honestly don’t think it makes a big of a difference (she looks almost the same to me), so I’m not sure single/double eyelids have any effect on your appearance.posted over 3 years ago